CandleGod/GoonerBot/README.md

 ### Link Scanning

 Whenever a user posts a link in the server, the bot will automatically scan the link for potential threats.
-If the link is found to be malicious, the bot will delete the message and notify the user and moderators.
+If the link is found to be malicious it will modify the user and moderators.

 ### Deleted Message Logging

 The bot can log deleted messages to a specific channel.
-To set up the logging channel, use the following command:
+To set up the logging channel, HARDCODE IT INTO THE CODE OR MAKE ADDITIONAL CHANGES: